-Chicory is a perennial herbaceous plant belonging to the family asteraceae.
-Its scientific name is Cichorium intubus and it is also known as kasni in India.
-These plants grow up to a height of 1m.
-It has spherical leaves that are bitter in taste and hard branches bearing blue flowers.
-These flowers have 15-20 petals which open during early morning and close later in the day.
+Chicory is a perennial herbaceous plant belonging to the family Asteraceae.
+Its scientific name is Cichorium incubus and it is also known as kasni in India.
+Chicory plants grow up to a height of 1m.
+Chicory has spherical leaves that are bitter in taste and hard branches bearing blue flowers.
+Chicory flowers have 15-20 petals that open during the early morning and close later in the day.
 The plant grows angular light coloured fruits and has a long fleshy root resembling a cow’s tail.
 Chicory leaves are added to salads.

 Chicory is a good source of various nutrients such as zinc, magnesium, manganese, calcium, iron, folic acid and potassium.
 Vitamin A, vitamin B6, vitamin C, vitamin E and vitamin K are also present in chicory.
-All health benefits of this plant is due to this rich nutrient content of it.
-The seeds of this plant are a store house of both saturated and unsaturated fatty acids.
+All health benefits of Chicory plant is due to this rich nutrient content of it.
+The seeds of chicory plant are a store house of both saturated and unsaturated fatty acids.

 Chicory is used as a substitute of coffee.
 Though it does not contain caffeine, it gives similar effects as the original beverage.
 Its young leaves form a good ingredient for fresh salads while its matured leaves are used for cooking just like a vegetable.
 The medicinal uses of chicory are many as it treats various health conditions.
 Chicory is used to extract inulin which is helps in various bodily procedures such as digestion.
 Inulin is responsible for regulating microbial fermentation, putting a check on the amount of fat and cholesterol being absorbed and it increases the beneficial HDLs while reducing the harmful LDLs.